Starbucks set to brew record second-quarter revenue as vaccinations rise

 The bulk of the benefit of the U.S. economy reopening will be seen in the coming quarters and investors will be paying especially close attention to Starbucks’ forecast, he added.

+For a graphic on Starbucks Q2 sales performance in the last decade:

-For an interactive graphic on Starbucks' Q2 sales performance in the last decade, click here: https://tmsnrt.rs/3tWVTYc
+For an interactive graphic on Starbucks' Q2 sales performance in the last decade, click here: tmsnrt.rs/3tWVTYc

 THE CONTEXT